Patrick Modiano: Writing career

 Modiano's novels all delve into the puzzle of identity, and of trying to track evidence of existence through the traces of the past.
 Obsessed with the troubled and shameful period of the Occupation—during which his father had allegedly engaged in shady dealings—Modiano returns to this theme in all of his novels, book after book building a remarkably homogeneous work.
 "After each novel, I have the impression that I have cleared it all away," he says.
 "But I know I'll come back over and over again to tiny details, little things that are part of what I am.
 In the end, we are all determined by the place and the time in which we were born."
 He writes constantly about the city of Paris, describing the evolution of its streets, its habits and its people.

-All of Modiano's works are written from a place of "mania."
+All of Modiano's works are written from a place of "mania".
 In Rue des Boutiques obscures (published in English as Missing Person), the protagonist suffers from amnesia and travels from Polynesia to Rome in an effort to reconnect with his past.
-The novel addresses the never-ending search for identity in a world where "the sand holds the traces of our footsteps but a few moments."
+The novel addresses the never-ending search for identity in a world where "the sand holds the traces of our footsteps but a few moments".
 In Du plus loin de l'oubli (Out of the Dark), the narrator recalls his shadowy love affair in 1960s Paris and London with an enigmatic woman.
-Fifteen years after their breakup, they meet again, but she has changed her name and initially denies their past.
+Fifteen years after their breakup, they meet again, but she has changed her name and initially denies their past relationship.
 Two of postwar London's more notorious true-life characters, Peter Rachman and Emil Savundra, befriend the narrator.
 What is real and what is not remain to be seen in the dreamlike novel that typifies Modiano's obsessions and elegiac prose.